 - SquareDot

-In the chart area, we can set the fill type and fill color of the background.
+In the chart area and plot area, we can set the fill type and fill color of the background.
 We define fill type using one of the following properties:

 Below is an example.